citusdata/citus_docs/admin_guide/cluster_management.rst

 .. warning::

-   Versions before 9.2.4 require a restart for existing connections to be closed.
+   Citus versions before 9.2.4 require a restart for existing connections to be closed.

    For these versions a reload of the configuration does not trigger connection ending and subsequent reconnecting.
 Instead the server should be restarted to enforce all connections to use the new settings.